Travel Guides: Italy Travel Guide: Overview

-A true nature retreat with access to San Cassiano village, this lodge features spacious rooms and simple, modern South Tyrolean architecture with balconies perfect for taking in mountain sunsets and views of the Dolomites' limestone peaks.
+A true mountain retreat with access to San Cassiano village, this lodge features spacious rooms and simple, modern South Tyrolean architecture with balconies perfect for taking in sunsets and views of the Dolomites' limestone peaks.

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy